Violent Night

-Violent Night is a 2022 American Christmas action comedy film starring David Harbour as Santa Claus, depicted as an immortal Viking warrior who has since become the familiar Christmas figure, as he fights mercenaries who have taken a wealthy family hostage in their home.
-The film was directed by Tommy Wirkola and written by Pat Casey and Josh Miller.
-The film also stars John Leguizamo, Alex Hassell, and Beverly D'Angelo.
+Violent Night is a 2022 American Christmas action comedy film starring David Harbour as Santa Claus, depicted as an immortal Viking warrior who has since become the familiar Christmas figure, as he fights mercenaries who have taken a wealthy family hostage in their home in order to target the money that is in the vault even when those mercenaries are on his Naughty List.
+The film was directed by Tommy Wirkola and written by Pat Casey and Josh Miller, and also starring John Leguizamo, Alex Hassell, and Beverly D'Angelo.

 Violent Night had its world premiere at the New York Comic Con on October 7, 2022.
 Universal Pictures released the film in theaters in the United States on December 2, 2022.
 The film received generally positive reviews from critics and grossed $76.6 million worldwide.
-A sequel, Violent Night 2, is in production and is set to be released in December 2026.
+A sequel, Violent Night 2, is set to be released in December 2026.

 Plot

-In Greenwich, Connecticut, Jason Lightstone and his estranged wife Linda take their daughter Gertrude ("Trudy") to his mother, Gertrude's, mansion for a Christmas gathering.
-They overhear Trudy's Christmas wish for family unity through an old walkie-talkie.
-Other family members at the gathering are Jason's sister Alva, her boyfriend Morgan Steel, and her son Bertrude ("Bert").
-Meanwhile, a drunk Santa Claus arrives at the estate, having become so fed up with centuries of enabling mankind’s lust of materialism, greed, and avarice, and intends to retire after finishing this year's deliveries.
-However, a group of mercenaries with holiday codenames, led by "Mr. Scrooge", raid the house and take the family hostage.
+A bitter and jaded Santa Claus has become so fed up with centuries of enabling mankind's materialism and greed that he intends to retire after finishing this year's Christmas deliveries.
+In Greenwich, Connecticut, Jason Lightstone and his estranged wife Linda take their 10-year-old daughter Gertrude ("Trudy") to his mother Gertrude's mansion for a Christmas gathering.
+Other family members there are Jason's sister Alva, her boyfriend Morgan Steel, and her 18-year-old son Bertrude ("Bert").
+Jason and Linda overhear Trudy's Christmas wish for family unity via an old walkie-talkie Jason gave her, claiming it lets her talk to Santa.
+Meanwhile, Santa arrives at the estate.
+However, a group of mercenaries with holiday-themed codenames, led by "Mr. Scrooge", raid the house, kill the security detail as well as staff members, and take the family hostage.

-Startled by one of the mercenaries, "Tinsel", firing his weapon, Santa's reindeer are frightened off the roof, pulling Tinsel out a window and impaling him on an iceicle.
-Stranded, Santa resolves to rescue Trudy and her family from Scrooge, who wants $300 million cash hidden in a vault in the mansion.
-After killing the mercenary "Frosty," Santa takes his radio and finds Trudy's channel.
-He then finds that the mercenaries are on his "naughty list".
-When Scrooge discovers that Trudy has been talking with Santa on her walkie-talkie, Jason denies Santa's existence, and a distraught Trudy runs past the kidnappers and successfully hides in the attic.
-Santa reassures her over the radio, revealing to her his ancient Viking warrior past as "Nicomund the Red".
+The mercenary "Tinsel" finds the hiding Santa; Santa kills him, but his reindeer are frightened off the roof by gunfire during the fight.
+Stranded, Santa resolves to rescue Trudy and her family from Scrooge, who is after $300 million in cash hidden in a vault in the mansion.
+After killing "Frosty", Santa takes his radio and finds Trudy's channel, also discovering that Scrooge and his henchmen are on his naughty list.
+Trudy manages to run past the kidnappers and hides in the attic.
+Santa reassures her over the radio, revealing to her his ancient Viking past as "Nicomund the Red".